Jocelyn Blore

 In addition to offering on-campus undergraduate and graduate programs in criminology and criminal justice, Portland State University also offers an online bachelor’s degree in this field.
 This online degree provides graduates with a broad knowledge base about victims, offenders, crime, and the justice system.
 It includes coverage of the research on crime prevention, crime control policy, current practices in policing, courts, and corrections, and criminological theories.

-Courses in this 180-credit program include policing in America; American courts; criminology and criminal justice; punishment and corrections; race, crime, and criminal justice; theories of crime and justice; crime control strategies; crime analysis; and criminal law and legal reasoning.
+Courses in this 180-credit program include policing in America; American courts; criminology and criminal justice; punishment and corrections; race, crime, and criminal justice; theories of crime and justice; crime control strategies; crime analysis; and criminal law.

 There is also a variety of online forensics programs available to Oregon-based students from schools in other states.